Cuban ballet defectors appear in Miami, seek U.S. careers

 Cuba is one of the world’s top producers of ballet talent but dancers are restricted from working abroad and some leave the island frustrated by lack of opportunity, and high paying salaries.

-At a press conference in Miami on Tuesday, the six dancers, aged between 21 and 24, said they had considered defecting for some time and had discussed the idea with friends and family.
+At a press conference in Miami on Tuesday, six of the dancers, aged between 21 and 24, said they had considered defecting for some time and had discussed the idea with friends and family.

 “I thought about this for months before the tour,” said Ariel Soto Cantora, 23.
 “Each of us decided on our own but didn’t come with each other,” he added.